Stop cervical cancer before it starts

 Cervical cancer occurs in the cells of the cervix—the lower part of the uterus that connects to the vagina.
 Various strains of the human papillomavirus (HPV), a sexually transmitted infection, play a role in causing most cervical cancer.
 And all women are at risk for this type of cancer.

-What can you do to protect yourself?
+Cervical cancer prevention: how can you protect yourself?

 - Children should receive two shots of HPV vaccine at least 6 months apart at ages 11 or 12 (can start as early as age 9), finishing the two-shot series before their 13th birthday.